acmcsufoss/api.acmcsuf.com/developer-docs/env-vars.md

 - `ALLOWED_ORIGINS`: To be used with CORS middleware.
 Controls which web origins are allowed to make cross-origin requests to the API.
     - Default: `*` (change in production)
+- `DISCORD_BOT_TOKEN`: Discord bot token used by the API server to validate user tokens and check server membership/roles.
+Required in production.
+    - Default: (none, required in production)
+- `GUILD_ID`: The Discord server/guild ID where user membership and roles are checked.
+    - Default: (none, required in production)
+- `DISCORD_CLIENT_ID`: OAuth2 application client ID used by the CLI for Discord authentication.
+    - Default: (none, required for CLI OAuth)
+- `DISCORD_CLIENT_SECRET`: OAuth2 application client secret used by the CLI for token exchange.
+    - Default: (none, required for CLI OAuth)